nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 ## Introduction

-Deep learning (DP) is a buzzword nowadays.
+Deep learning (DL) is a buzzword nowadays.
 It has found great success in object recognition, speech recognition, image segmentation, machine translation, etc (see the [nature review paper][nature] in 2015).